-SAMPLE NARRATIVE
+SAMPLE (WRITTEN) NARRATIVE

-Request For Applications (RFA): Research and Implementation Partnerships for Risk Management Development
+Request For Applications (RFA): Risk Management Research Partnerships.

-This sample narrative may be used for additional guidance in the preparation of an application in response to the Federal Register announcement for research partnerships that was released July 1, 2002.
 This sample narrative does not address all relevant requirements of the RFA and should only be used as supplemental guidance.
+This sample narrative may be used for additional guidance in the preparation of an application in response to the Federal Register announcement for research partnerships that was released June 13, 2003.
 Complete requirements can only be found in the RFA.

 The narrative portion of your application provides you with the opportunity to describe your project in detail to the review panel.
-The project you describe in the narrative must be designed to help us, the Risk management Agency (RMA), accomplish the goals and objectives listed in the RFA.
-In the narrative, you will describe your plan to meet the objectives of the Request for Applications.
+The project you describe in the narrative must be designed to help us, the Risk Management Agency (RMA), accomplish the goals and objectives listed in the RFA.
+In the narrative, you will describe your plan to meet the objectives of the RFA.
 A well-crafted narrative is important because: